orstavik/JoiComponents/book/chapter3_lifecycle/Problem_SlotchangeEavesdropping.md

 });
 ```

-## Mixin: `NaiveSlotchangeMixin`
+## A naive `slotchangeCallback`

 There is dry gunpowder in the above paragraphs.
 Let's look at the fireworks.
-The first BANG! was my opinion that courteous web components NEVER should eavesdrop
+The first BANG! was the social rule that courteous web components NEVER should eavesdrop
 on other custom element's `slotchange` events.
 With `slotchange` events this is possible, but it requires looking into another element's
 shadowDOM, which breaks basic principles of web component encapsulation.
 The second BANG! was the need to process all `slotchange` events using the same algorithm
 for "finding-your-own-slot".
 The consequence of this is a third BANG!
-All `slotchange` events could and should be processed from the same callback method.
+All `slotchange` events could and should be processed into the same callback method:
-And that means: you are *always* best suited using a mixin to process your `slotchange` events.
+`slotchangeCallback`.

 ```javascript
 function findYourOwnSlot(e, shadowRoot){